The Call of McCall

 McCall is a small town situated in the middle of Payette National Forest and on the shores of Payette Lake.
 It’s a couple hours north of Boise.
 Hiking, river rafting, mountain biking, boating and horseback riding are all offered near its borders.
 We became aware of McCall’s existence about six months ago and promptly planned to retreat there.

 The drive to McCall took us over seven hours.
 That’s a little too long for my restless tastes but we split up the journey a little by stopping at Shoshone Falls on the way up and Bruneau Dunes on the way back.
 While we spent less than an hour at each of these detours, they offered us a welcomed chance to unfold our limbs and discover new territory.

 Although we were expecting McCall to be an outdoorsy town, we were surprised by its variety of outdoorsiness.
 We spent two full days exploring its options but we could have easily spent a few more.

 Our first day in McCall, we hiked every single trail in Ponderosa State Park, five and a half miles total.
-Ponderosa is located on a peninsula that juts out into Payette Lake.
+Ponderosa is located on a peninsula that juts out into where can i buy furosemide 40 mg Payette Lake.
 Like its name suggests, it’s covered in a lovely pine forest interposed by vibrant meadows and sandy beaches.